nursix/eden-asp/docs/source/dev/controller.rst

    HTML format will be assumed and one of the interactive *read*, *update*, *delete* or *list* methods will be chosen to handle the request instead.

-The default REST API *could* be used to integrate Eden ASP with other applications, but normally such integrations require process-specific end points (rather than just database end points) - which would be implemented as explicit methods instead.
+The default REST API *could* be used to integrate Eden with other applications, but normally such integrations require process-specific end points (rather than just database end points) - which would be implemented as explicit methods instead.